BaguetteBoiTuna/NTPU/2024-10-29-cib_midterm_report_dante.md

 As said before the music in RDR2 changes based on the player's location and actions.
 For example, as players explore the open fields or mountains, ambient and subdued music sets a peaceful tone, enhancing the feeling of solitude in the wilderness.
 When players enter gunfights or intense chases, the music seamlessly transitions to a faster more intense rhythm, aligning with the adrenaline and urgency of the moment.
 This adaptation helps make the game world feel more responsive and alive, drawing players deeper into the experience.

+#### Emotional Resonance

+Beyond immersion, the adaptive music in RDR2 amplifies the emotional impact of the story.
+The game's narrative follows Arthur Morgan, an outlaw grappling with loyalty, survival and redemption.
+During significant plot points, the music shifts to reflect Arthur's internal struggles and the gravity of his choices.
+For example, soft, melancholic melodies might play during reflective moments, reinforcing themes of loss and introspection, while triumphant scores may accompany moments of success or escape.
+This alignment between music and narrative draws players deeper into Arthur's journey, making his experiences feel more personal and meaningful.